Madhava-mng/my-cyber-diary/docs/thm/DifferentCtf.md

 I think its a stegnography and the `wordlist.txt` used for crack it.

 I quickly tried it `while read i; do echo $(steghide extract -sf  austrailian-bulldog-ant.jpg -p $i 2>/dev/null);done < wordlist.txt `

-* Waste of time, So there is tool available to crack , I searcg it via apt
+* Waste of time, So there is tool available to crack , I search it via apt

 ```ruby
 $ apt search steg | grep crack

 WARNING: apt does not have a stable CLI interface.
 Use with caution in scripts.

 stegcracker/parrot,parrot,now 2.1.0-1 all

 ```

-*To Install stegcracker*
+To Install stegcracker

 `$ apt install stegcracker`

 ### Time to crack

 `$ stegcracker austrailian-bulldog-ant.jpg wordlist.txt -t 200`

 It cracked on `1*************`

 I Got the file `something.out` It has some base64 encoded

 ```bash
 ⇝ cat austrailian-bulldog-ant.jpg.out | base64 -d